jaencarrodine/lens-token-gated-posts/README.md

-## ⚠️ This uses the Lit sdk directly.
-Lens has released their own gating sdk [https://docs.lens.xyz/docs/gated](https://docs.lens.xyz/docs/gated) which is easier to use and applies the correct metadata standards ⚠️
+## ⚠️ This uses the Lit sdk directly - this is no longer advisable ⚠️

+Lens has released their own gating sdk [https://docs.lens.xyz/docs/gated](https://docs.lens.xyz/docs/gated) which is easier to use and applies the correct metadata standards

 #  Token gated Lens posts